uPortal-Attic/uportal-app-framework/docs/upgrading.md

 At a glance notes for upgrading apps between major versions.

+## 11.x.x to 12.x.x

+12.0.0 removes features that supported "announcements" and `/features`.
+This may break downstream apps relying upon these in their routes, as it did for `uPortal-home` (cf. [uPortal-home #781][]).
+Also, messages in `messages.json` of type `announcement` will no longer have any effect, consider converting these to type `notification`.

 ## 10.x.x to 11.x.x

 The addition of web components led to some html structural changes, which caused